 Welcome to Sustainability at Wesleyan!

 Wesleyan University has been actively promoting sustainability since the 1980s.
 Through the efforts of the Wesleyan Sustainability Office, Sustainability Advisory Group (SAGES), and the campus community, Wesleyan has expanded its sustainability efforts, which now include include a climate action plan and many sustainability policies and projects.
-Please look through the links to the left to learn more about SAGES, the Sustainability Office, student involvement, and our specific initiatives: climate action, building and grounds, dining and food, engagement and events, energy, waste reduction, transportation, purchasing, and water.
+Please look through the links to the left to learn more about SAGES, the Sustainability Office, Green Team, student involvement, and our specific initiatives: climate action, building and grounds, dining and food, engagement and events, energy, waste reduction, transportation, purchasing, and water.

 Eco-to-GoDid you know that faculty and staff can now participate in Bon Appétit’s Eco-to-Go program?
 Eco-to-Go is available at Usdan and Summerfields dining halls.
 Employees who wish to join the program pay a one-time $5.00 fee to buy-in.
 Participants get an Eco-to-Go key chain when they sign up; this key chain can get swapped for a reusable container after a meal.
 Participants can bring back containers to be washed by Bon Appetit staff in exchange for a new container or a key chain to use at their next visit.

 Energy Conservation PolicyWesleyan has adopted a new policy to reduce energy use and costs and reduce our carbon footprint through adjusting building temperatures.
-Learn more about the policy and how to keep comfortable here.

-Sustainability Action PlanDrafts of Wesleyan's first Sustainability Action Plan are complete!
-The nine sections are currently being reviewed and will be open for public comment later this semester.
-A final plan is expected for May 2015.
+Sustainability Action PlanDrafts of Wesleyan's first Sustainability Action Plan are complete.
+The ten sections are currently being reviewed and will be open for public comment in early Fall 2015.